Code-Institute-Submissions/MP1-Ewan-James-Music/README.md

 * Font Awesome V5.15.2 - This link is for adding icons to the webpages.
 * Googlefonts - Used to select and implement fonts throughout the webpages.

+## BUGS TO FIX:

+When designing the site I made a rookie mistake and didn't take into account that Ewan's target audience would mostly be viewing this website on a mobile device of some-kind in my notes and therefore I should have focused my attention on setting up the mobile design first and then the larger devices.
+This I believe is called 'mobile-first' design which I had overlooked.
+This meant that the responsiveness of the site is below standard.
+I believe this is reflected in the responsiveness testing (see attached testing spreadsheet).
+More time needs to be spent working out the viewer dimensions for a mobile device in order to complete this website correctly.

+I am also aware of a few other structural fixes that are outstanding such as the white space at the bottom of the about-me page, correct positioning of the iframe in index.html, the footer not lining up properly in the downloads page, the form styles not being applied properly in the signup page and the media styles missing for tablet size devices.

+## WISHLIST

+In addition to the fixes mentioned in the previous paragraph, I would also like to implement a backend data capture system to form a database to support the newsletter emailing list.

 ## TESTING